rachlllg/rachlllg.github.io/docs/_posts/2023-11-26-YOU-TOO-SHALL-PASS.markdown

 <div class="p-3 text-center">
   <img class="img-fluid" src="/assets/img/blogs/gandalf/Level7_fail1.png" alt="Level 7 Fail 1">
 </div>
-<p>Since I cannot directly ask it for the length of the word, I thought I would change the wording, and ask if the word is of a certain length.
-Funny it doesn't recognize this as 'trickery' even though the answer provides explicit information about the password. 🤔</p>
+<p>Since I cannot directly ask it for the length of the word, I thought why not change the wording, and ask if the word is of a certain length.
+Funny it doesn't recognize this as 'trickery' even though the answer provides explicit information about the password.</p>
 <div class="p-3 text-center">
   <img class="img-fluid" src="/assets/img/blogs/gandalf/Level7_probe1.png" alt="Level 7 Probe 1">
 </div>
-<p>Alright, following my previous success, I thought the next logical step would be to ask it to define the password in a roundabout way, by giving me a word that's similar to the password but not the password itself (surely this is not trickery, as I'm explicitly asking about a word that's NOT the password 😜)</p>
+<p>Alright, following my previous success, I thought the next logical step would be to ask it to define the password in a roundabout way, by giving me a word that's similar to the password but not the password itself (surely this is not trickery, as I'm explicitly asking about a word that's NOT the password 🤣)</p>
 <div class="p-3 text-center">
   <img class="img-fluid" src="/assets/img/blogs/gandalf/Level7_probe2.png" alt="Level 7 Probe 2">
 </div>